refrigerator18/Catheter_Force_Estimation/README.md

 ## Code Breakdown:

-  The goal of this paper was to use machine learning techniques to predict the applied forces on a simulated cathter.
+  The goal of this paper was to use machine learning techniques to predict the applied forces on a simulated catheter.
 The code for this project is split into three major sections, image processing via OpenCV, training via RandomForest, and training via Nueral Netwroks.

 ### 1. Image Processing